davidledwards/ped/DESIGN.md

 Surprisingly, _undo_ and _redo_ were relatively simple to implement.
 Conceptually, both are just stacks of recent changes capturing enough information to restore the buffer to its prior state.

+When changes are pushed onto the undo stack, an internal clock is captured as well.
+This internal clock is essentially a sequence that captures the notion of edits to the underlying buffer.
+Every change to the buffer increments the clock.
+The clock value prior to the change is recorded, as we need to restore this value should a change be undone.
+This is important because the notion of a _dirty_ buffer is based on a simple comparison of the current clock and the value of the clock when it was last committed to storage.
+In essence, if a series of changes were applied to a _clean_ buffer and then subsequently undone, the resulting state would again be a _clean_ buffer.

 ## Binding Keys

 Not unlike most text editors, binding _keys_ to editing _operations_ is a process that occurs at runtime during the early stages of initialization.
 The default built-in configuration binds all possible editing operations to an opinionated set of keys.